-The market is considering the availability of the drug in various regions, their regulatory policies, and approval in various countries.
-Currently, there are no regulations or guidelines imposed on the manufacturing of the drugs.
-However, it is expected to emerge with the advancements in technology and usage.
+Increasing research activities, the rising prevalence of various diseases such as epilepsy, and growing government initiatives drive market growth.
+Moreover, increasing awareness and disposable income will likely generate a huge demand for drugs by 2025.
+The market is considering the availability of the drug in various regions, their regulatory policies, and their approval in various countries.
+Currently, no regulations or guidelines are imposed on the manufacturing of drugs.
+However, it is expected to emerge with technological advancements and usage.

-Asia Pacific is expected to grow at the highest CAGR in the years to come due to increasing healthcare expenditure and increasing awareness about 3D printing techniques for the manufacturing drugs.
-The region is housing one of the highest populations suffering from a number of diseases, which is further boosting the demand for 3D printing in the healthcare sector.
+Asia Pacific is expected to grow at the highest CAGR in the years due to increasing healthcare expenditure and awareness about 3D printing techniques for manufacturing drugs.
+The region houses one of the highest populations suffering from several diseases, further boosting the demand for 3D printing in the healthcare sector.

 As per the Brazilian Journal of Otorhinolaryngology, in 2017, about 65 million people were affected by dysphagia in Brazil, which was around 35.9% of the total population.
 Thus, the growing number of people suffering from dysphagia and emerging healthcare facilities are projected to fuel the market growth.

 |Report Coverage||Revenue Forecast, Competitive Landscape, Growth Factors, Environment & Regulatory Landscape and Trends|